learn-co-curriculum/ruby-object-attrs-readme/README.md

 ### Syntactic Vinegar vs. Syntactic Sugar

 The first reason is a stylistic one but it is important.
 As object-oriented Rubyists, we care about our program's readability and design.
 The above method is ugly.
-It it places a verb at the end of the method name.
+It places a verb at the end of the method name.
 The weird grammar of this method should remind us not to use it.

 ### Exposing Literal Variables vs. Abstracting Attributes